-Once per week, MNsure submits background study requests to the Minnesota Department of Human Services, Licensing Division for processing.
-MNsure typically receives results within one week, although results may be delayed.
-An assister-in-training will be notified of their appeal rights by mail if their background study results in a disqualification.
+MNsure submits background study requests to the Minnesota Department of Human Services, Licensing Division for processing.
+MNsure typically receives results within seven business days.
+An assister-in-training will be notified of their appeal rights by mail if their background study results in a potential disqualification.

 - MNsure Core Curriculum for Assisters

 Certification is confirmed once a background check has cleared, training has been completed, and knowledge assessments have been passed.
 Once an individual is certified, they will receive by email an unique assister ID number to use when assisting consumers.